 As an electricity source, civil nuclear power has been viable only in the last 60 years and currently supplies 11% of the world’s electricity needs.

 It must be stressed that the process and technology to produce an atomic bomb is now very different from the production of civil nuclear power.
-However, the origins of the first nuclear power plant for electricity, was effectively a by-product from the production of man-made plutonium used in nuclear arms, during The Second World War.
+Uranium processed for electricity generation is not useable for weapons.
+Many countries have a civil nuclear programme but no weapons programme.

 Some military ships and submarines have nuclear power plants for engines.

-The People’s Republic of China has initiated a research and development project in the use of thorium fuel instead of uranium, which has potential safety and economic advantages, despite significant design challenges.
+The People’s Republic of China has initiated a research and development project in the use of thorium fuel instead of uranium, which has potential non-proliferation and economic advantages, despite significant design challenges.